rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-continuous-training-pipelines.md

 # Continuous Training Pipeline

-In this exercise, we are going to use OpenShift Pipelines (Tekton) to trigger our Kubeflow Pipeline automatically when there is a push happens in Jukebox repository and deploy the model that Kubeflow Pipeline generates into a test environment.
+In this exercise, we’ll set up OpenShift Pipelines (Tekton) to automatically trigger a Kubeflow Pipeline whenever there’s a push to the `jukebox` repository.
+The Kubeflow Pipeline will train a model, and once the model is ready, we’ll deploy it into a test environment for validation.
+To ensure traceability, the pipeline will update the model version information in the `mlops-gitops` repository, enabling Argo CD to handle the deployment update.

 TODO: add a diagram here.